RonenNess/GeonBit/docs/README.md

 Things I want to add to GeonBit in near future.

 - GPU particles system.
-- More built-in materials, including with real lights.
 - LoD renderer - a component that is a collection of renderer components and switch between them automatically based on distance from camera.
 - Physical material.